-The Specialist in Education degree
+Specialist in education degree requirements

 The requirements pertaining to residence, time limits, and final examinations for master's degrees also apply to the Specialist in Education degree.
-Coursework required includes 30 credit hours beyond the master's degree.
+It is typical that coursework required for this degree includes 30 credit hours beyond the master's degree.
 Consult the College of Education and individual programs' graduate program handbooks for details on the various EdS programs.
 All graduate degrees below the doctoral level are subject to the six-year time limit.